tehw0lf/n8n-nodes-toon/SPEC-v2.0-archived.md

   - Comma (default): header omits the delimiter symbol.
   - Tab: header includes HTAB inside brackets and braces (e.g., [N<TAB>], {a<TAB>b}); rows/inline arrays use tabs.
   - Pipe: header includes "|" inside brackets and braces; rows/inline arrays use "|".

-### 11.1 Encoding Rules (Normative for Encoders)
+- Document vs Active delimiter:

-- Document delimiter: Encoders select a document delimiter (option: comma, tab, pipe; default comma) that influences quoting for all object field values (key: value) throughout the document.
+  - Encoders select a document delimiter (option) that influences quoting for all object values (key: value) throughout the document.
-- Active delimiter: Inside an array header's scope, the active delimiter governs quoting only for inline array values and tabular row cells.
+  - Inside an array header's scope, the active delimiter governs splitting and quoting only for inline arrays and tabular rows that the header introduces.
+Object values (key: value) follow document-delimiter quoting rules regardless of array scope.
-- Delimiter-aware quoting:
+- Delimiter-aware quoting (encoding):
-  - Inline array values and tabular row cells: strings containing the active delimiter MUST be quoted.
+  - Inline array values and tabular row cells: strings containing the active delimiter MUST be quoted to avoid splitting.
-  - Object field values (key: value): encoders use the document delimiter to decide delimiter-aware quoting, regardless of whether the object appears within an array's scope.
+  - Object values (key: value): encoders use the document delimiter to decide delimiter-aware quoting, regardless of whether the object appears within an array's scope.
-  - Strings containing non-active delimiters do not require quoting unless another condition applies (§7.2).
+  - Strings containing non-active delimiters do not require quoting unless another quoting condition applies (Section 7.2).

-### 11.2 Decoding Rules (Normative for Decoders)

-- Active delimiter: Decoders use only the active delimiter declared by the nearest array header to split inline arrays and tabular rows.
-- Delimiter-aware parsing:
+- Delimiter-aware parsing (decoding):
-  - Inline arrays and tabular rows MUST be split only on the active delimiter.
+  - Inline arrays and tabular rows MUST be split only on the active delimiter declared by the nearest array header.
   - Splitting MUST preserve empty tokens; surrounding spaces are trimmed, and empty tokens decode to the empty string.
+  - Strings containing the active delimiter MUST be quoted to avoid splitting; non-active delimiters MUST NOT cause splits.
   - Nested headers may change the active delimiter; decoding MUST use the delimiter declared by the nearest header.
-  - If the bracket declares tab or pipe, the same symbol MUST be used in the fields segment and for splitting all rows/values in that scope (§6).
+  - If the bracket declares tab or pipe, the same symbol MUST be used in the fields segment and for splitting all rows/values in that scope.
-- Object field values (key: value): Decoders parse the entire post-colon token as a single value; document delimiter is not a decoder concept.

 ## 12. Indentation and Whitespace